Contact us: Travel Insurance

 Does travel insurance cover natural disasters?

 Cover for catastrophes including fire, storm, lightning, avalanche, landslide, explosion, hurricane, earthquake, volcanic activity including ash cloud, flood, tidal wave, tsunami, medical epidemic or pandemic are all included as standard on our Gold and Platinum policies.
 This cover is not included in our Admiral level policy.
-For more information read our guide on extreme weather and travel insurance.

 I’ve just found out I’m pregnant and I don’t wish to travel.
 Am I covered?